Dhadhazi/storefront-backend-api/README.md

 ## Tests

-To be able to run tests, the app needs a test database.
+To be able to run tests, the app needs a test database, which is not populated by the app data, should be empty.
 Either add it directly to config (under tests) or better, define the details in .env file:

 ```
 POSTGRES_TEST_HOST=the host address